Privacy & Cookies Policy

 (a) Personal Data.
-This is data that can identify you or can be used to identify or contact you and may include your first name, surname, email address and telephone number.
-This information is only collected from you if you voluntarily submit it to this firm, for example by using the “Contact Us” page on the web-site or by emailing this firm directly.
+This is data that can identify you.
+In addition, it can be used to identify or contact you and may include your first name, surname, email address and telephone number.
+This information is only collected from you if you voluntarily submit it to this firm.
+For example by using the “Contact Us” page on the web-site or by emailing this firm directly.

 (b) Non-Personal Data.
 Like most other web-sites we collate and gather statistical and other information collected on an aggregate basis of all visitors to the web-site.
 This non-personal data comprises information that cannot be used to contact or identify you.

 In relation to your Personal Data, we will only process this information:-

 (a) to respond to any comments that you submit to us.
 Also, to communicate with you in relation to our firm and the services that we provide or;

 (b) to make contact with you in relation to our services and any associated matters such as events or publications or;

 (c) where engagement terms have been agreed, to provide you with those legal services as agreed.

 All non-personal data collected by us on our web-site is used:-